Orange-OpenSource/hurl/packages/hurl/README.md

 <a href="#cookie" id="cookie"><code>-b, --cookie &lt;file&gt;</code></a> | Read cookies from file (using the Netscape cookie file format).<br/><br/>Combined with [`-c, --cookie-jar`](#cookie-jar), you can simulate a cookie storage between successive Hurl runs.<br/>
 <a href="#cookie-jar" id="cookie-jar"><code>-c, --cookie-jar &lt;file&gt;</code></a> | Write cookies to FILE after running the session (only for one session).<br/>The file will be written using the Netscape cookie file format.<br/><br/>Combined with [`-b, --cookie`](#cookie), you can simulate a cookie storage between successive Hurl runs.<br/>
 <a href="#fail-at-end" id="fail-at-end"><code>--fail-at-end</code></a> | Continue executing requests to the end of the Hurl file even when an assert error occurs.<br/>By default, Hurl exits after an assert error in the HTTP response.<br/><br/>Note that this option does not affect the behavior with multiple input Hurl files.<br/><br/>All the input files are executed independently.
 The result of one file does not affect the execution of the other Hurl files.<br/>
-<a href="#file-root" id="file-root"><code>--file-root &lt;dir&gt;</code></a> | Set root filesystem to import files in Hurl.
+<a href="#file-root" id="file-root"><code>--file-root &lt;dir&gt;</code></a> | Set root file system to import files in Hurl.
 This is used for both files in multipart form data and request body.<br/>When this is not explicitly defined, the files are relative to the current directory in which Hurl is running.<br/>
 <a href="#location" id="location"><code>-L, --location</code></a> | Follow redirect.
 To limit the amount of redirects to follow use the [`--max-redirs`](#max-redirs) option<br/>
 <a href="#glob" id="glob"><code>--glob &lt;glob&gt;</code></a> | Specify input files that match the given glob pattern.<br/><br/>Multiple glob flags may be used.
 This flag supports common Unix glob patterns like *, ? and []. <br/>However, to avoid your shell accidentally expanding glob patterns before Hurl handles them, you must use single quotes or double quotes around each pattern.<br/>
 <a href="#include" id="include"><code>-i, --include</code></a> | Include the HTTP headers in the output (last entry).<br/>